supertree-toolkit/stk/doc/cli.rst

             ...
     stk: error: too few arguments

-The STK has a number of commands relating to data input and export, or processing, along with a some miscellaneous functions.
+The STK has a number of commands relating to data input and export, processing, and some miscellaneous functions.
 These are detailed below.

 To run a command, e.g. the create matrix function, the command is: